-- designing buildings to ensure local people are less exposed; - green areas are incorporated into development to help create barriers to pollutants;
+designing buildings to ensure local people are less exposed;

-- that building layout and design prevents the creation of wind tunnels and canyons to help the dispersal of pollutants. - This policy should be applied in conjunction with the Low Emissions Strategy and Good Practice Guidance on Planning and Procurement for the West Midlands.
-Error!
-Bookmark not defined.
+- green areas are incorporated into development to help create barriers to pollutants; - that building layout and design prevents the creation of wind tunnels and canyons to help the dispersal of pollutants. - This policy should be applied in conjunction with the Low Emissions Strategy and Good Practice Guidance on Planning and Procurement for the West Midlands.